 Actively pursuing a ride also allows you to choose your ride.
 It is always nice when you can decide who you want to ride with into town.

-I’m more of a passive hitch hiker.
-It is probably the southern in me – the ingrained sense of politeness, feelings of guilt at making someone do something they really don’t want to do, thus feeling uncomfortable.
-Southern guilt is a powerful thing.
+I’m more of a passive hitchhiker.
+It is probably the southern in me – the ingrained sense of politeness and guilt at making someone do something they don’t really want to do, thus feeling uncomfortable.
+Southern guilt is a powerful force.

 Because I take the more passive approach, I follow a few simple rules.

-- Turn down a questionable ride, politely of course.
-Because I of course don’t want to hurt anyone’s feelings, even scary people, I will usually tell them “I’m waiting on my friends behind me on the trail.”
+- Turn down a questionable ride politely, of course.
+Because I don’t want to hurt anyone’s feelings, even scary people, I usually tell them, “I’m waiting on my friends behind me on the trail.”

-- I keep my money and cards in my pocket, not my backpack.
+- I keep my money and credit cards in my pocket, not my backpack.
 My backpack has been stolen (not while hitchhiking), so I keep my money and insurance cards, even when I’m hiking.

-- Don’t ride on the back of a flat bed truck, even if there is a chained spare tire to hold on to – just don’t do it.
+- Don’t ride on the back of a flatbed truck, even if there is a chained spare tire to hold on to – don’t do it!

-Town stops are one of the joys of long distance hiking.
-I love the people, food, and general experiences I have in the small towns in this country.
-I’m still always aware of my “soloness” though, even when in town.
+Town stops are one of the joys of long-distance hiking.
+I love the people, food, and general experiences I have in this country’s small towns.
+I’m still always aware I’m a solo female traveler.

-Many hikers like to visit restaurants, bars, etc., and chat with the locals.
-I’m a little more social after being alone for several days, so I’m no exception.
-I try to make sure I don’t provide too much information in social situations.
+Many hikers like to visit restaurants, bars, etc., and chat with the locals, and I’m a little more social after being alone for several days, so I’m no exception.
+I try to ensure I don’t provide too much information in social situations.
 I keep my conversations friendly, never drink more than a beer or two, and try to restrict myself to group settings with other hikers if possible.

 A Woman Backpacking Solo – Final Thoughts

 Ultimately, everyone has to decide what constitutes their own level of safety.
 I would be fibbing if I said I did not find myself in some stupid situations when I was young.
-I will say though, that I would never dream of putting myself in those same circumstances now, and fortunately, my computer brain has filed that data in the “young idiot” file.
+I will say, though, that I would never dream of putting myself in those same circumstances now, and fortunately, my computer brain has filed that data in the “young idiot” file.

-In most cases where I have found myself in bad situations, I knew I was making a bad decision, and did not listen to my “inner voice.”
-Now, I listen and trust the experiences driving my intuitions.
+In most cases where I have found myself in bad situations, I knew I was making a questionable decision and did not listen to my “inner voice.”
+Now, I hear and trust the experience driving my intuitions.
 They rarely steer me wrong.